Jonah-Development/2D-Matrix-Template-Class-Cpp/README.md

-# 2D-Matrix-Template-Class-C++
+# 2D Matrix Template Class C++
 A 2D matrix template class with many fast matrix operations.

 ## Preface
 This project has arisen on a boring day that I had to spend sick at home.
 The goal was to create a simple matrix class that could do basic matrix operations.

 However, since I felt quite an enjoyment when I started overengineering this class by introducing increasingly more templates, my plan changed: now I wanted to make the most overengineering project I had done for a while.
-If you feel like there is any functionality missing for the matrix class for accompanying functions, you may add a suggestion in the [suggestions file](SUGGESTIONS.md).

 If you discover a bug, please check if your headers are up-to-date.
 In case they are, you can submit a bug in the [known bugs file](BUGS.md).
 Please first check if the bug is already known.